joyn3698/Data-Analysis/kmeans/kmeans_R_readme.md

 - I removed extreme values in Annual Income before scaling the data.
 - I used Elbow Method to pick 4 clusters.
-- I created 3D plots to help visualize the customer groups.
+- I used Tableau to create a dashboard and stories to visualize better.

 ## 🛠️ Tools Used